astronomer/airflow-guides/guides/scheduling-in-airflow.md

 - **`data_interval_start`**: A datetime object defining the start date and time of the data interval.
 A DAG's timetable will return this parameter for each DAG run.
 This parameter is either created automatically by Airflow, or can be specified by the user when implementing a custom timetable.
 - **`data_interval_end`**: A datetime object defining the end date and time of the data interval.
 A DAG's timetable will return this parameter for each DAG run.
 This parameter is either created automatically by Airflow, or can be specified by the user when implementing a custom timetable.
 - **`schedule`**: A parameter that can be set at the DAG level to define when that DAG will be run.
 In Airflow 2.3 or older, this parameter is called `schedule_interval`.
-It accepts cron expressions, timedelta objects and lists of Datasets (see the next sections for more on this).
-Starting in Airflow 2.2 the information provided to `schedule` will be automatically converted to a timetable by Airflow.
+It accepts cron expressions, timedelta objects, timetables, and lists of datasets.
 - **`timetable`**: A parameter that can be set at the DAG level to define its timetable (either custom or built-in).
 Timetables can be defined explicitly within the DAG (more on this below), or will be determined automatically by Airflow in cases where a `schedule` is provided.
 Either a `timetable` or a `schedule` should be defined for each DAG, not both.
 - **`start_date`**: The first date your DAG will be executed.
 This parameter is required for your DAG to be scheduled by Airflow.
 - **`end_date`**: The last date your DAG will be executed.
 This parameter is optional.